letiziaem/final-js-fsd-2023/README.md

 # final-js-fsd-2023
-Projeto final do módulo de JavaScript do curso Full Stack Development - EDIT 2023.
+Final project of the JavaScript module of the Full Stack Development Course - EDIT 2023.